diazelena325/contactform/devPost.md

 ```

 So here is the full frontend code, on github.
+Please note: when you submit the form now, it will say there is an issue since the backend isn't on yet.

-Ok, we are done with the frontend, we may need to change a few things once the backend is working.
+We have completed the frontend, let's move on to creating the backend.
+Ee may need to change a few things once the backend is working.